Yurii-Laguta/JB4A-SDK-Android/index.md

 * Fixed a bug related delivery of payload to notification recipient.
 * Added support for setting Subscriber ID to the record
 * Reworked persistent store internally to better handle pushState
-* Signficant rework of sample app to better demonstrate and comment code.
+* Significant rework of sample app to better demonstrate and comment code.

 ##### Deprecations